-Lavender has been one of the most grown herbs by many gardeners for years due to its fragrance, leaf color, medicinal value, beautiful flowers as well as its hardy characteristics.
-No wonder growing lavender in pots has risen in popularity over the recent past.
+Lavender is one of the most grown herbs by many gardeners for years.
+This is due to its fragrance, leaf color, medicinal value, beautiful flowers as well as its hardy characteristics.
+No wonder growing lavender in pots has become a trend over the recent past.

-This beautiful herb has an amazing potential of staying evergreen throughout the year depending on weather conditions and the location it’s grown.
+This beautiful herb has an amazing potential of staying evergreen throughout the year depending on weather conditions and the location.

 Lavender is cultivated as an ornamental plant and its fresh flowers can be used in flavoring sauces and desserts.